 Research has shown that children who have faith within their lives are able to deal more explicitly with life – it seems that they have characteristics that make them more “resilient” and capable to deal with what life throws at them.
-They found that households, churches and schools that practiced four very simple, and key areas of spiritual development produced children who were soundly formed, not only in faith, but also in life skills.
+Households, churches and schools that practice four very simple key areas of spiritual development produce children who are soundly formed, not only in faith, but also in life skills.

 Caring conversations indicate an interest in others – their hurts, their joys, their concerns and dreams, their values and faith.
 Such conversations require that time be available for listening and speaking.
 Our Churches have the capacity to be in partnership with families and help them identify the ‘holy ground’ of their lives where precious, caring conversations take place.
 It is here that lives are strengthened and nurtured by the love and mercy of God through the support, guidance and genuine interest of others.